Today I am publishing my second annual Integrity Report.

 - How can I set a higher standard in the future?

 1. What are the core values that drive my life?

 Here are my core values and some questions that I use to think more deeply about each area.
 There are some slight changes from last year.

-Growth (Learning, Adventure, and Taking Action)
+Growth (Learning, Adventure, Habits)